Walter Schnader Tobacco Warehouse

+The Walter Schnader Tobacco Warehouse is a historic, American tobacco warehouse that is located in Lancaster, Lancaster County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1990.

+History and architectural features

-Walter Schnader Tobacco Warehouse is a historic tobacco warehouse located at Lancaster, Lancaster County, Pennsylvania.
-It was built about 1900, and is a three-story, rectangular brick building with a flat roof and stone foundation.
-It is three bays wide.
+Built circa 1900, this historic structure is a three-story, rectangular brick building with a flat roof and stone foundation, stretching three bays wide.

 Besides being used as a warehouse, the building has also been used as a recording studio.
-In 2012 a process was begun to buy the building for $245,000 and turn it into a microdistillery making rye whiskey.
+In 2012, a process was begun to buy the building for $245,000 and turn it into a microdistillery, making rye whiskey.

 It was listed on the National Register of Historic Places in 1990.
 It is a few doors down from the R. K. Schnader & Sons Tobacco Warehouse which is also listed on the National Register.